TrueAquarius/Hello.MicrosoftSemanticKernel/README.md

 - **Demo.MicrosoftSemanticKernel.LightPlugin**: A plugin for controlling lights, offering features such as turning lights on/off, changing colors, and retrieving their color.
 - **Demo.MicrosoftSemanticKernel.LightPluginWithProxy**: same functionality as "Demo.MicrosoftSemanticKernel.LightPlugin".
 However, it allows accessing OpenAI through a proxy.
+- **Demo.MicrosoftSemanticKernel.FunctionFromFile**: This project demonstrates how to use Semantic Functions from a file.
+It is a simple language translator.

 ## Prerequisites